filippavlik/bachelorthesis/README.md

 - [x] come up with a theme
 - [x] finding a supervisor on the Czech side - Mr Ing.
 Miroslav Balík, Ph.D.
 - [x] analysis of possible technological solutions
-- [x] finding a supervisor on the Slovenian side
+- [x] finding a supervisor on the Slovenian side - Mr asist. dr. Sandi Gec
 - [x] some basic milestones

 ## Project status